Profits jump at Buffett’s company ahead of annual meeting

 Berkshire’s insurance unit, which includes Geico and a number of large reinsurers, recorded a $911 million operating profit, up from $167 million last year, driven by a rebound in Geico’s results.
 Geico benefitted from charging higher premiums and a reduction in advertising spending and claims.

-But Berkshire BNSF railroad and its large utility unit did report lower profits.
+But Berkshire’s BNSF railroad and its large utility unit did report lower profits.
 BNSF earned $1.25 billion, down from $1.37 billion, as the number of shipments it handled dropped 10% after it lost a big customer and imports slowed at the West Coast ports.
 The utility division added $416 million, down from last year’s $775 million.

-Besides, those major businesses, Berkshire owns an eclectic assortment of dozens of other businesses, including a number of retail and manufacturing firms such as See’s Candy and Precision Castparts.
+Besides those major businesses, Berkshire owns an eclectic assortment of dozens of other businesses, including a number of retail and manufacturing firms such as See’s Candy and Precision Castparts.

 Berkshire again faces pressure from activist investors urging the company to do more to catalog its climate change risks in a companywide report.
 Shareholders were expected to brush that measure and all the other shareholder proposals aside Saturday afternoon because Buffett and the board oppose them, and Buffett controls more than 30% of the vote.